14 DIY Advent Calendars to Countdown to Christmas

-Advent Activity Suggestion: Read a favorite Christmas story with cups of hot cocoa and popcorn.
+Advent Activity Suggestion: Read a favorite Christmas story with cups of hot cocoa and stovetop popcorn.

 Christmas Countdown Wreath

-Christmas classics into one project.
-Paint an 18-inch wooden wreath form white.
-Glue magnets to the form and to the bottoms of 24 small favor tins (approximately 2-1/4 inches in diameter).
+Combine two Christmas classics into one project.
+Paint a large wooden wreath form ($3, Michaels) white.
+Glue magnets to the form and to the bottoms of 24 small favor tins (approximately 2 ¼ inches in diameter).
 Cut 12 circles from solid-color scrapbooking papers to fit the tin lids.
 Adhere number stickers, 1 through 12, to the circles.
 Cut out 12 more circles from coordinating patterned papers.
 Adhere the paper circles to the 12 tin lids and fill the tins with treats or small gifts.
 Arrange the tins on the wreath form, alternating a numbered tin with a plain one.

-Advent Activity Suggestion: Get out into the community -- attend a live Nativity or see a holiday concert or play.
+Advent Activity Suggestion: Get out into the community and attend a live Nativity or see a holiday concert or play.